-The Air Head Standard has a full sized toilet pan, seat and lid.
+The Air Head Standard has a full-sized toilet pan, seat and lid.
 The brackets for the seat and lid protrude slightly to the rear.
-The Marine version has the brackets at the back of the toilet pan repositioned so that the toilet fits flush against the back wall, this compromises the size of the the toilet pan reducing it slightly.
+The Marine version has the brackets at the back of the toilet repositioned inwards so that the toilet fits flush against the back wall, this compromises the size of the toilet seat, reducing it slightly.

 How does the Air Head compost toilet work?

 There’s a small, manually operated hatch that opens the solids container, which you can open once you have sat down.
 All you have to do is sit down and ‘go’.
 Urine automatically flows to the front of the toilet, where it drains into an easily and quickly removable container.
 Solids drop through and after your visit, you turn the handle on the side to mix your deposit with the existing contents and the coir (which is added when you commission the toilet).

 Optionally, you can place a paper liner in the bowl and allow it to ‘flush’ down but opening the solids hatch.
 Gentlemen can also stand to urinate with the Air Head as the solids hatch will direct urine back to the front and into the urine bottle.

 One of the main concerns of those using compost toilets is the potential smell, which can be present for inferior designs.
 With the Air Head Composting Toilet, however, a 12-volt battery powered fan dries out solid waste quickly, allowing for the very minimum of odours to escape.
 The lack of a conventional holding tank also means that the risk of odours escaping into the environment is reduced enormously, offering peace of mind to guests and regular users alike.